nlhans/qt-baremetal/README.md

 5) Start the debug session.
 It should program and run now! :)

-You can set breakpoints, step through code, even more PC back, watch call stack, variables (locals / watch), and disassembly.
+You can set breakpoints, step through code, even move PC back, watch call stack, variables (locals / watch), and disassembly.
 I'm really quited please with this, but obviously it lacks a few things like:

 1) "Register view".
 Yes it has one, but that's just the CPU registers.
 I want register view of my peripherals as well.
 2) Download progress or more detailed info about connection state.
 You need to refer to openocd for this.